CapricornGuang/Nonstationary-time-series-forecasting-data/README.md

 ## Data
 The file folder collects the data generated our experimental results, including ETT, WTH, ECL, Solar, Traffic, and Exchange data.
-The ETT datasets are collected from https://github.com/zhouhaoyi/ETDataset.
-The Solar and Traffic datasets are collected from https://github.com/laiguokun/multivariate-time-series-data.
-The WTH, ECL datasets are collected from https://github.com/RPcb/ARNN.

 But due to the confidentiality involved in this project, the NPT dataset can not be accessed publicly.
 Here below we provide an illustration demo of the NPT data.

 <p align="center">